Artic42/Heimdallr/README.md

 PWM | Character
 PWMFrequency | Integer
 nxt | pointer to output
-prv | pointer to output
 ### GPIOConfigurate
 This function will read the node 0 folder and create the neccesary structures.
 After doing this it will configure the hardware according to the needs on the file.
 It will be compose by various auxiliary smaller functions.
 * readPin (char GPIO)
 * deleteInputs (void)
 * deleteOutputs (void)
-* createInput (char number, char rEdge, char fEdge)
+* createInput (char number, char risingEdge, char fallingEdge)
-* createOutput (char numver, char PWM, int PWMFreq)
+* createOutput (char numver, char PWM, int PWMFrequency)
 #### readPin
 * Get path to node folder
 * Read value of mode, and store